 When the Oppo Find X first got into our hands back in 2019, we were enthralled by its mechanised pop-up camera.
-Sure, it was flawed in terms of future longevity due to the number of moving parts that could break, but, hey, this was an exciting thing to see in a phone - something that was becoming ever rarer in the world of same-old same-old mobile phones.
+Sure, it was flawed in terms of future longevity due to the number of moving parts, but, hey, this was an exciting feature to see in a phone - something that was becoming ever rarer in the world of same-old same-old mobile phones.

 For the Find X2 sequel, here seen in its Pro form, the pop-up camera is dead.
-Long live the punch-hole camera!
-Which might not thrill and excite us to the same extent, but ultimately makes greater long-term sense and gives Oppo the opportunity to focus on a stand-out feature: the screen, which is now a 120Hz OLED panel, much like the incoming OnePlus 8.
+Long live the punch-hole camera.
+Which might not thrill and excite us to the same extent, but ultimately makes greater long-term sense and gives Oppo the opportunity to focus on a stand-out feature: the screen, which is now a 120Hz OLED panel, much like the OnePlus 8 Pro.

 So does the Find X2 Pro continue to thrill, or by taking away its most out-there feature, does it lose some of its X factor?